 Missouri does not have medical marijuana reciprocity.
 It does, however, have legal protections in place for out-of-state patients.
 Recreational cannabis is also legalized for adults 21 and older.

 According to the Department of Health and Senior Services, individuals with equivalent out-of-state medical cannabis ID cards will not be arrested or sanctioned under Missouri law for possessing marijuana less than the limit for Missouri patients.

-Other states that have either legalized the recreational use of marijuana or recognize out-of-state medical marijuana cards include:
+Other states and U.S. territories that have either legalized the recreational use of marijuana or recognize out-of-state medical marijuana cards include:

 - Arkansas *

 - Michigan (at the dispensary’s discretion)

 - New Hampshire